During moments of distress, people often default to a mode of reacting, rather than responding.

 Check it out, it’s just 3 minutes.

-To learn what can be effective in treating borderline personality disorder, substance abuse, and even obesity, check out our Mindfulness Webinar series.
+To learn what can be effective in treating borderline personality disorder, substance abuse, and even obesity, check out our courses on mindfulness.

 Has mindfulness ever helped you or one of your clients regulate emotions during distress?
 Please share your experience in the comment section below.